 You will also need to then remove contacts from this list once they have become customers so you don't continue to ask a person to do something they've already done!

 Step Four: Phone Calls

-Prospects should receive regular phone calls to touch base and check their status.
+If your business model permits, all prospects should receive regular phone calls to touch base and check their status.